Hevand/MultiTenantFrontDoor/readme.md

 | https<span />://app.contoso.com/**?tenant=Tenant** | -- | +/- | AFD | Requires the use of the Azure Front Door _Rules Engine_ (which is in preview, with unknown limits) |

 ### Tenant discovery service
-Part of the solution could (should?) be a tenant discovery service.

-This service acts as the default landing zone for the application, responsible for mapping (authenticated) users to the corresponding tenant capacity.
+Part of the routing challenge can be addressed by a specialized service.
+A Tenant Discovery Service can act as the default landing zone for the application, responsible for mapping (authenticated) users to the corresponding tenant capacity.

 The flow would look as follows:

 1. User navigates to https<span/>://app.contoso.com
-2. This request is not (yet) mapped to a tenant.
-Instead, the system forwards the request to the discovery service.
+2. The initial request is generic and not yet mapped to a tenant.
+The system forwards the request to the tenant discovery service.
-3. The discovery service identifies the corresponding tenant.
+3. The tenant discovery service attempts to find the corresponding tenant.
-    - This could be a reference (mapping) table, or an algorithm based on the user's email address, or...
+    - This could be via a reference table or an algorithm based on the user's identity, or otherwise.
-    - If the user is associated with more than one tenant, this could be a web page with a list of options.
+    - Users that are associated with more than one tenant could be presented with a web page that lists their options.
-4. Once identified, the discovery service responds with a _HTTP 302 - Redirect_ response.
+4. Once the tenant is identified, the discovery service responds with a _HTTP 302 - Redirect_ response.
 5. The browser follows the redirect, ensuring that the user ends up at the target location.

 To redirect, the tenant discovery service can:

-- Redirect to a routable URL (stamp.app.contoso.com, tenant.app.contoso.com, app.contoso.com/tenant, app.contoso.com/?tenant=tenant)
+- Redirect to a routable URL (stamp.app.contoso.com, tenant.app.contoso.com, app.contoso<span/>.com/tenant, app.contoso<span/>.com/?tenant=tenant)
 - Inject a routable header value.
 This is only possible if the discovery service and the application are under the same domain, as it depends on a domain-level cookie (custom headers are lost as part of the 302 redirect).

 ### Azure Front Door
 In the previous table, there have been few references to Azure Front Door to support the required routing.

-_Note that Azure Front Door is a complete application delivery controller, offering more than 'just' routing.
+_Note that Azure Front Door is a complete application delivery controller, offering features beyond request routing.
 It can be used to add a variety of performance, security and availability-related features to your application.
 From the [docs](https://docs.microsoft.com/en-us/azure/frontdoor/front-door-overview):_

     Azure Front Door enables you to define, manage, and monitor the global routing for your web traffic by optimizing for best performance and instant global failover for high availability.
 With Front Door, you can transform your global (multi-region) consumer and enterprise applications into robust, high-performance personalized modern applications, APIs, and content that reaches a global audience with Azure.